MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 The following are suggested settings for a test world, but feel free to tweak these as you see fit.

-1. Flat World
+- Flat world
-1. Show Coordinates
+- Show coordinates
-1. Cheats
+- Cheats
-1. Always Day
+- Always day
-1. Keep Inventory
+- Keep inventory
-1. No mob spawning
+- No mob spawning
-1. No weather cycle
+- No weather cycle
+- Cheats enabled

 >[!IMPORTANT]
 > You will need to have a Minecraft world where cheats are enabled in order to add the block to your inventory using the /give command.
 You will also need to have both **custom_block_resource_pack** and **custom_block_behavior_pack** enabled in the world so you can get access to the die block.